All students interested in applying to the Arts Co-op Program must meet the below requirements and follow the application process.

 Yes, we are proceeding as scheduled and accepting applications during our annual intake in September.
 We look forward to seeing your application!

-While COVID-19 has had a significant impact on the global economy and job market, we have seen a steady recovery and co-op posting numbers are back to pre-pandemic levels.
+While COVID-19 initially had a significant impact on the global economy and job market, we have seen a strong recovery and co-op posting numbers are back to pre-pandemic levels.

-As an Arts Co-op student, you will be able to book video or phone appointments with our co-op coordinators, with availability throughout the day and early evening to accommodate for time differences.
+As an Arts Co-op student, you will be able to book video or phone appointments with our Co-op Career Educators.

 UBC Career Development Resources